Discussion Papers

 Abstract:

 We model networks of relational (or implicit) contracts, exploring how sanctioning power and equilibrium conditions change under different network configurations and information transmission technologies.
 In our model, relations are the links, and the value of the network lies in its ability to enforce cooperative agreements that could not be sustained if agents had no access to other network members’ sanctioning power and information.
-We identify conditions for network stability and in-
+We identify conditions for network stability and in-network information transmission as well as conditions under which stable subnetworks inhibit more valuable larger networks.

 Keywords: Networks, Relational Contracts, Indirect Multimarket Contact, Social Capital.

-JEL Classification: L13, L29, D23, D43, O17
+JEL classification: L13, L29, D23, D43, O17

 November 2004